 GREATEST TT TEAMS: BOURNEMOUTH KAWASAKI

-Widely considered one of the world’s toughest motorsport events, the Isle of Man TT Races are the ultimate test of man and machine – and when it comes to the machine, few have a better finishing record than the Bournemouth Kawasaki team.
+The TT Races are the ultimate test of man and machine.
+When it comes to the machine, few have a better record than the Bournemouth Kawasaki team

 Located just a couple of miles from the sandy beaches that look out across the English Channel, Pete and Julie Extance first opened the doors to the Bournemouth Kawasaki dealership in April 2004.
 The business grew and before long, a local customer called Martin Hillier ventured in to see if they would be interested in sponsoring his son James for the 2007 British Supersport Championship season.
 After attending a few rounds, Extance agreed to what would be the start of an eleven-year relationship between James Hillier and Bournemouth Kawasaki.